-INTRODUCTION 3 PART I - INFORMATION ABOUT THE ACTIVITIES AT THE KOZLODUY NPP SALEVEL TOPIC 1 - EXTERNAL INITIATING EVENTS (EARTHQUAKE, FLOODING, EXTIMETEOROLOGICAL IMPACTS) TOPIC 2 - LOSS OF SAFETY SYSTEMS 10 TOPIC 3 - SEVERE ACCIDENTS MANAGEMENT 15 PART II - INFORMATION ABOUT THE ACTIVITIES AT INSTITUTIONAL LEV EL 22 TOPIC 4 - NATIONAL ORGANIZATIONS 22 TOPIC 5 - EMERGENCY PREPAREDNESS AND RESPONSE 24 TOPIC 6 - INTERNATIONAL COOPERATION 28 PART III - ADDITIONAL MEASURES AND ACTIONS 31 PART IV - UPDATING OF THE NATIONAL ACTION PLAN (NACP) 32 ATTACHMENT No. 1: ACTIVITIES IMPLEMENTATION ON PART I: TOPICS 1 - 336 ATTACHMENT No. 2: ACTIVITIES IMPLEMENTATION ON PART II: TOPICS 4 -639 ATTACHMENT No. 3: ADDITIONAL ACTIVITIES IMPLEMENTATION 41 ATTACHMENT No. 4: NEW MEASURES AND ACTIVITIES RESULTING FROM T PERFORMED ANALYSES AND STUDIES FOR THE PREVIOUS AREAS following the accident at the Fukushima NPP
+INTRODUCTION PART I - INFORMATION ABOUT THE ACTIVITIES AT THE KOZLODUY NPH LEVEL TOPIC 1 - EXTERNAL INITIATING EVENTS (EARTHQUAKE, FLOODING, EX METEOROLOGICAL IMPACTS) TOPIC 2 - LOSS OF SAFETY SYSTEMS 9 TOPIC 3 - SEVERE ACCIDENTS MANAGEMENT 14 PART II - INFORMATION ABOUT THE ACTIVITIES AT INSTITUTIONAL L EVEL21 TOPIC 4 - NATIONAL ORGANIZATIONS 21 TOPIC 5 - EMERGENCY PREPAREDNESS AND RESPONSE 23 TOPIC 6 - INTERNATIONAL COOPERATION PART III - ADDITIONAL MEASURES AND ACTIONS ATTACHMENT No. 1: ACTIVITIES IMPLEMENTATION ON PART I: TOPICS 1 - 3 32 ATTACHMENT No. 2: ACTIVITIES IMPLEMENTATION ON PART II: TOPICS 4-635 ATTACHMENT No. 3: ADDITIONAL ACTIVITIES IMPLEMENTATION ATTACHMENT No. 4: NEW MEASURES AND ACTIVITIES RESULTING FROM PERFORMED ANALYSES AND STUDIES FOR THE PREVIOUS AREAS

-UPDATED

-NATIONAL ACTION PLAN OF THE REPUBLIC OF BULGARIA
+FINAL REPORT IMPLEMENTATION ON THE UPDATED NATIONAL ACTION PLAN OF REPUBLIC OF BULGARIA following the accident at the Fukushima NPP